 25th & union parklet

 Outside of Cortona Cafe on 25th and Union a community parklet stands, providing space for neighbors and coffee sippers to gather as a community.
 At the advent of the Seattle Department of Transportation’s parklet program, an awesome group of motivated community members rallied behind the creation of this Central District parklet.
-With contributions from the neighborhood, the Franklin High School woodshop class, the Northwest African American Museum, a Volunteer Park horticulturist, the Department of Neighborhoods, the Cortona Cafe team, and many more, this project is a massive team effort, both in its creation and its evolving life as a parklet.
+With contributions from the neighborhood, the Cortona Cafe team, the Franklin High School woodshop class, the Northwest African American Museum, a Volunteer Park horticulturist, the Department of Neighborhoods, Pratt Fine Arts Center and many more, this project is a massive team effort, both in its creation and its evolving life as a parklet.
 Site and code challenges informed the parklet’s design, leading to subtle grade changes, a planter acting as a seat back and buffer to the street, and multiple areas for sitting, gathering and playing.
 A series of library boxes provide visitors with readings curated by a representative from the Northwest African American Museum.

 If you are interested in creating a parklet in your community you can find more information in SDOT’s parklet handbook.